How to Join Us

 An Incredible Array of Extra-Curricular Activity

-The size of the Bolton School Foundation in terms of the number of pupils, teachers and campus allows for an incredibly diverse and strong extra-curricular programme, which offers unique opportunities, challenges and fun.
+The size of our Foundation in terms of the number of pupils, teachers and campus allows for an incredibly diverse and strong extra-curricular programme, which offers unique opportunities, challenges and fun.
 Within each of the Schools, pupils join a small pastoral group, which means that they feel fully supported as part of the wider community.

 Each year, both Senior Schools offer over 100 clubs and activities and a wide range of options and interests are also available to pupils in the Junior Schools and Infant School.
 Outside the classroom, we hold an enviable reputation for sports, with pupil success at regional, national and international level.
 Our aim is to encourage all students, whatever their level, to achieve their personal best.
 Drama and music are also particularly strong at the School and there are numerous ensembles, choirs and orchestras as well as large-scale regular joint productions.